TyrfingMjolnir/TyrfingMjolnir/README.md

 - 🔭 I spent quite some time moving data in and out of FileMaker, postgreSQL, CoreData, elasticsearch, and other dataformats through CSV, TSV, binary formats, XML( in particular UBL / EHF, MTML, MXML, OAG, amongst others, ) JSON, YAML, other portable arrays, you name it.
 - 🔭 I’m currently working on new startups; the technical parts
-- 🌱 I’m still learning RataTUI for the CLI, Vapor for REST, Swift for Apple stuff
+- 🌱 I’m still learning RataTUI for the CLI, Vapor for REST, Swift for Apple stuff; just started looking into doing Swift SKIP for Android
 - 🌱 I spent the first quarter of 2025 doing a deep dive into Kubernetes, I can't say I like this more than Joyent SmartOS, yet it's a good thing to have in my toolbelt.
 - 👯 I’m looking to collaborate on anything that brings the world forward
 - 🤔 I’m looking for help with stuff that will make you grow